sakthi188/calculator/README.md

 # calculator

-simple calculator webiste
-You can perform addition,subtraction,multiplication,division
+simple calculator webiste using this you can perform addition,subtraction,multiplication,division